| 指標 | 当期 | 前年同期 | YoY |

 |---|---|---|---|

-This report is an AI-generated financial analysis document produced by analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the company based on public financial statements.
-Investment decisions are your own responsibility; please consult a professional advisor if necessary.
+This report was auto-generated by AI analyzing XBRL financial statement disclosure data.
+It is not a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the Company based on public financial statement data.
+Investment decisions are the responsibility of the investor; please consult a professional advisor as necessary.